RetroReversing/retroReversing/pages/wii/WiiDiagnosticDisc.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/include/uji</div>
   <div markdown="1" class="rr-post-markdown">
  This folder contains the C Header include files for the UJI utility library, but what is the UJI library for?
+Some header files call it the **Dolphin DEMO library** so it looks like a simple library of common functions used for small Gamecube demos.

   </div>
 </section>